-\This course is not included in the GPA Credit: 0.5 (1 trimester) Grade Level: 11, 12
+This course is not included in the GPA

 Prerequisites: Coursework in specific area and application Youth Apprenticeship is recommended for students who wish to be employed in a specific area during the school year.
 Students have the opportunity to complete a one or two-year apprenticeship and earn a state competency-based skill certification and possible advanced technical college standing.